 Candidates are expected to contribute to our program improvement, including curriculum development, accreditation, quality assurance reviews and departmental/ university promotion events.
 The candidate must be prepared to participate in the on-going evolution of courses to include modern hardware and software equipment and integrate their practical expertise into course labs.

 The Department of Systems and Computer Engineering (http://carleton.ca/sce/) is a research-intensive department and hosts a large and active community of faculty members, instructors, and undergraduate and graduate students.
 The Department participates in a broad range of undergraduate and graduate programs covering the Electrical and Computer Engineering spectrum.

-Candidates should submit a CV, a teaching statement, teaching evaluations or other evidence of teaching effectiveness, and the names of three references.
-The statement should include their teaching philosophy, and a record of teaching interests and experience.
+Candidates should submit, in one package, a CV, a teaching statement (teaching philosophy) with teaching evaluations or other evidence of teaching effectiveness, a research statement/plan, and the names of three references.
 Candidates are particularly encouraged to highlight qualifications relevant to the areas of special interest in software engineering and with emerging technologies, pedagogical approaches, and research in teaching and learning.
 Applications should be sent electronically to hiringSE-Faculty@sce.carleton.ca.

 Please indicate in your application if you are a Canadian citizen or permanent resident of Canada.

 Carleton University is a dynamic and innovative research and teaching institution with a national and international reputation as a leader in collaborative teaching and learning, research and governance.
 With over 30,000 students in more than 100 programs of study, we encourage creative risk-taking, discovery, and the generation of transformative knowledge.
 We are proud to be one of the most accessible campuses in North America.
 Carleton’s Paul Menton Centre for Students with Disabilities has been heralded as the gold standard for disability support services in Canada.